codatio/codat-docs/docs/configure/plans/start-up.md

 :::tip Active companies

 Active companies represent your customer connections where you have successfully pulled or pushed data within your billing period.
-The first time you pull or push data for a company with and active connection in a given billing period, it will count as an active company.
+The first time you pull or push data for a company with an active connection in a given billing period, it will count as an active company.

 Active companies that are connected only to Codat Sandbox or QuickBooks Online Sandbox are excluded from billing.
 :::